hiimOmagh/LumiBuddy/feature-plantdb/README.md

 Fragments obtain `PlantDbComponent` from the application's `CoreComponent`.
 Plant IDs are passed via the NavController to other features such as the diary and measurement screens.

+Refer to [docs/architecture/dagger_graph.md](../docs/architecture/dagger_graph.md) for how `PlantDbComponent` participates in the overall dependency graph.